phuoclv264/android_system_core/init/README.md

 monolithic init .rc files.
 This additionally will aid in merge conflict resolution when multiple services are added to the system, as each one will go into a separate file.

+There are two options "early" and "late" in mount\_all command which can be set after optional paths.
+With "--early" set, the init executable will skip mounting entries with "latemount" flag and triggering fs encryption state event.
+With "--late" set, init executable will only mount entries with "latemount" flag but skip importing rc files.
+By default, no option is set, and mount\_all will process all entries in the given fstab.

 Actions
 -------